 The production of Milorganite fertilizer is one of the nation’s oldest recycling efforts.
 Since 1926, Milwaukee has safely recycled the nutrient-rich microbes resulting from the city’s water reclamation process into Milorganite slow-release nitrogen fertilizer.
 Consumers can safely apply these valuable recycled nutrients to their lawns, flowers, vegetables, shrubs, and trees.

 Milwaukee Metropolitan Sewerage District: Solutions for a Cleaner Environment

 Headquartered in Milwaukee, Wisconsin, Milorganite products are manufactured and marketed by the Milwaukee Metropolitan Sewerage District (MMSD), a regional government agency whose primary focus is to provide water reclamation and flood management to the Greater Milwaukee area, servicing approximately 1.1 million customers in 28 communities.
 MMSD continues to be a national leader in green solutions and has transformed its approach to water management.

 Natural Commitment to the Environment

 Our operational decisions and actions are guided by environmental stewardship.
-As one of the world’s oldest recycling programs, establishing and maintaining sustainable practices are naturally core values to Milorganite and MMSD.
+As one of the nation's oldest recycling programs, establishing and maintaining sustainable practices are naturally core values to Milorganite and MMSD.